Jonas-Jaeger/QuantumChemistryWorkshop/README.md

 - plot.pdf: Plot showing the experimental results compared to the exact dissociation curve (PDF)
 - plot.png: Plot showing the experimental results compared to the exact dissociation curve (PNG)
 - plots.ipynb: Plots the experimental results

+### Acknowledgements:
+Me and my team sincerely thank CMC, QsiTech, QuantumBC for this informative workshop, and IBM for providing the quantum hardware.

 ## Original template description